ray-project/ray/doc/source/ray-observability/ray-metrics.rst

 Using an existing Grafana instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you want to use existing Grafana instance, before starting your Ray cluster you will need to setup environment variable `RAY_GRAFANA_HOST` with an URL of your Grafana.
-After starting Ray, you can find Grafana dashboard json at `/tmp/ray/session_latest/metrics/grafana/dashboards/default_grafana_dashboard.json`. `Import<https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard>`_ this json to your Grafana.
+After starting Ray, you can find Grafana dashboard json at `/tmp/ray/session_latest/metrics/grafana/dashboards/default_grafana_dashboard.json`. `Import this dashboard <https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard>`_ to your Grafana.

-If Grafana reports that datasource is not found, you can `add a datasource variable <https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/?pg=graf&plcmt=data-sources-prometheus-btn-1#add-a-data-source-variable>`_ and change all values of `datasource` key in the dashboard json to the name of the variable.
+If Grafana reports that datasource is not found, you can `add a datasource variable <https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/?pg=graf&plcmt=data-sources-prometheus-btn-1#add-a-data-source-variable>`_ and using `JSON model view <https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/modify-dashboard-settings/#view-dashboard-json-model>`_ change all values of `datasource` key in the imported `default_grafana_dashboard.json` to the name of the variable.
 For example, if the variable name is `data_source`, all `"datasource"` mappings should be:

 .. code-block:: json